Testosterone: Romantic relationships

 Falling in love has been linked with decreases in men's testosterone levels while mixed changes are reported for women's testosterone levels.
 There has been speculation that these changes in testosterone result in the temporary reduction of differences in behavior between the sexes.
 However, the testosterone changes observed do not seem to be maintained as relationships develop over time.

 Men who produce less testosterone are more likely to be in a relationship or married, and men who produce more testosterone are more likely to divorce.
 Marriage or commitment could cause a decrease in testosterone levels.
 Single men who have not had relationship experience have lower testosterone levels than single men with experience.
-It is suggested that these single men with prior experience are in a more competitive state than their non-experienced counterparts.
+These single men with prior experience may be in a more competitive state than their non-experienced counterparts.
 Married men who engage in bond-maintenance activities such as spending the day with their spouse or child have no different testosterone levels compared to times when they do not engage in such activities.
 Collectively, these results suggest that the presence of competitive activities rather than bond-maintenance activities is more relevant to changes in testosterone levels.

 Men who produce more testosterone are more likely to engage in extramarital sex.
 Testosterone levels do not rely on physical presence of a partner; testosterone levels of men engaging in same-city and long-distance relationships are similar.
 Physical presence may be required for women who are in relationships for the testosterone–partner interaction, where same-city partnered women have lower testosterone levels than long-distance partnered women.

 Fatherhood

-Fatherhood decreases testosterone levels in men, suggesting that the emotions and behaviour tied to paternal care decrease testosterone levels.
-In humans and other species that utilize allomaternal care, paternal investment in offspring is beneficial to said offspring's survival because it allows the two parents to raise multiple children simultaneously.
+Fatherhood decreases testosterone levels in men, suggesting that the emotions and behavior tied to paternal care decrease testosterone levels.
+In humans and other species that use allomaternal care, paternal investment in offspring is beneficial to said offspring's survival because it allows the two parents to raise multiple children simultaneously.
 This increases the reproductive fitness of the parents because their offspring are more likely to survive and reproduce.
 Paternal care increases offspring survival due to increased access to higher quality food and reduced physical and immunological threats.
 This is particularly beneficial for humans since offspring are dependent on parents for extended periods of time and mothers have relatively short inter-birth intervals.

 While the extent of paternal care varies between cultures, higher investment in direct child care has been seen to be correlated with lower average testosterone levels as well as temporary fluctuations.
 For instance, fluctuation in testosterone levels when a child is in distress has been found to be indicative of fathering styles.
 If a father's testosterone levels decrease in response to hearing their baby cry, it is an indication of empathizing with the baby.
-This is associated with increased nurturing behavior and better outcomes for the infant.
+This response is associated with increased nurturing behavior and better outcomes for the infant.